isomerpages/moe-ncps/_ncps-experience/NCPS Co Curriculum/PE, Art and Music (PAM).md

 <p>These activities are often in line with the NE related theme and festivities.</p>

 #### Harnessing of Technology
-<p><strong>Physical Education</strong>
+##### Physical Education
-<br>Technology is part and parcel of life at Nan Chiau Primary School.
-To
-leverage on the power of technology, the PE department have started to use Polar Heart Rate Monitors which are specifically developed for the young.
+Technology is part and parcel of life at Nan Chiau Primary School.
+To leverage on the power of technology, the PE department have started to use Polar Heart Rate Monitors which are specifically developed for the young.
 This technology allows students to record the duration of exercise as well as the level of intensity during a PE lesson.
-The data is then used by the students to plan for their own exercise programme which will have the maximum positive impact on their health and fitness.&nbsp; As a result, students thus become more self-directed and independent.</p>
+The data is then used by the students to plan for their own exercise programme which will have the maximum positive impact on their health and fitness.&nbsp; As a result, students thus become more self-directed and independent.<p></p>

-<p><strong>Art</strong>
+##### Art
-<br>The Art Blog will be further enhanced to include more features.
-Virtual
-Art Museum tours and more digitalised students’ art work will be included in the Art Blog.
-Students are able to explore YouTube links which are shared on the Art Blog to extend their lessons and learn.</p>
+The Art Blog will be further enhanced to include more features.
+Virtual Art Museum tours and more digitalised students’ art work will be included in the Art Blog.
+Students are able to explore YouTube links which are shared on the Art Blog to extend their lessons and learn.<p></p>
 <p>Learning journey to the National Art Gallery will be conducted for students
 where they will make use of their tablets to take photographs and post up on blogs via the LMS portal.</p>